Skip to content

 Method request logs

-Method request logs includes detailed information received by an API request including the request path, query parameter, request header, and request body.
+Method request logs include detailed information that an API request receives, including the request path, query parameter, request header, and request body.

 Endpoint request logs

-Endpoint request logs include detailed information received by an API request including the URI, request headers, and request body.
+Endpoint request logs include detailed information that an API request receives, including the URI, request headers, and request body.

 The data included in endpoint requests are sent to your backend integration for further processing.